Picovoice/cobra/demo/nodejs/README.md

 Replace `${ACCESS_KEY}` with yours obtained from Picovoice Console.

-Now start recording and when done press `ENTER` key.
+Now start recording and when done press the `ENTER` key.